lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 **Connection Info:** `ls.st/dp0-events <http://ls.st/dp0-events>`_

+**Time:** Biweekly on Fridays from 9am to 11am US Pacific time (alternating with `Stack Club`_; 4pm UTC).
+See the schedule below for dates.

 The Delegate Assemblies are a live, virtual seminars for DP0 delegates to learn more about DP0, the RSP, and the DC2 data set.
 Every assembly will be split into 2 one-hour sections, and all are welcome to join for only the first or second hour, or both hours.
+Everyone is welcome to attend, the assemblies are not restricted to delegates.

 | **First hour: a "formal" presentation with Q&A**, such as:
 |   -- hands-on demonstrations and tutorials by Rubin staff